-5. How did you protect the public, hold juvenile offenders accountable, and equip them to live a crime-free life?
+5. How did your state equip juveniles to live crime-free?

 The North Dakota Juvenile Court follows the principles of Balanced and Restorative Justice, with its mission being to promote public safety, hold juvenile offenders accountable, and increase the capacity of juveniles to contribute productively to their community.
 In addition, along with statute changes, the Juvenile Court has implemented various screening and assessment tools to ensure that youth are treated equitably.
 It is with that same mission that R/ED reduction efforts have been established, and it is understood that accountability does not have to equal criminalization.
-Thus, diversion efforts provide accountability and objective decision-making with the goal of keeping low-level offenders out of the juvenile justice system, but not in lieu of public safety.
+Thus, diversion efforts provide accountability and objective decisionmaking with the goal of keeping low-level offenders out of the juvenile justice system, but not in lieu of public safety.

-6. What are your goals for next year?
+6. What are your state's goals for next year?